serilog-contrib/serilog-sinks-applicationinsights/README.md

 }
 ```

-> As mentioned above you can also pass an *instrumentation key* but it's actively discouraged
+The `telemetryConverter` has to be specified with the full type name and the assembly name.

-**Note**: restrictedToMinimumLevel can be omitted since it is defaulted to LevelAlias.Minimum.
+A `connectionString` can be omitted if it's [supplied in the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable](https://docs.microsoft.com/en-us/azure/azure-monitor/app/migrate-from-instrumentation-keys-to-connection-strings).

-## What do we submit?
+## What does the sink submit?

 By default, trace telemetry submits: